-This spaghetti bolognese recipe is so close to my heart!
+This spaghetti Bolognese recipe is so close to my heart!
 Back when I started cooking, this type of recipe really intimidated me.
 Ground beef?
 Wine?
 Pasta?
 Sounds complicated!
 But it’s not, I promise.
 Here’s a quick snapshot of the process.
-The main elements in this recipe are onions, ground meat or “meat”, wine (or broth), crushed tomatoes, and pasta — in that order.
+The main elements in this recipe are onions, ground meat, wine (or broth), crushed tomatoes, and pasta—in that order.

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-- Swap ground beef for any ground meat of your choice (my next choice would be turkey)
+- Swap ground beef for any ground meat of your choice (pork is really flavorful, but turkey works, too)

 - Swap onions for shallots

 - Use broth instead of wine (but I highly recommend wine if you can use it!
-All the alcohol gets cooked out.)
+All the alcohol gets cooked off.)

-- Throw in some very finely chopped carrots and celery for more veggies if you want (I’ve done this in the past and it’s great)
+- Throw in some very finely chopped carrots and celery for more veggies if you want.
+You’re basically making a mirepoix with onions and that’s the trinity of deliciousness.

 - Use any type of pasta you want.
-Spaghetti makes the most sense, but you make the rules here!
+Spaghetti or even fettuccine make the most sense, but you can use what you have on hand if you like.
+Rigatoni is fun, too.

-- Parmesan cheese is optional but highly recommended.
+- Parmesan cheese is optional but highly recommended; you can also use Grana Padano or Pecorino Romano.

 Related: 5 Essential Freezer Meal Prep Tips

 This is really up to you.
 Though I will say this sauce is so delicious, you will want a lot on your pasta!
-Remember that extra sauce can be frozen if you like less sauce in your meals!
+Remember that extra sauce can be frozen if you like less sauce!

 Related: 20 Meal Prep Salads That You’ll Actually Enjoy Eating

 Instead of adding a package of ground meat to the pan and breaking it up with a spoon as it cooks, try making very small “meatballs” (but it’s just ground beef) and then adding them to the pan.
-What this does is gives the beef more surface area to caramelize and you’ll get a much better color on your meat, rather than the grey-ish color of cooked ground meat.
+This gives the beef more surface area to caramelize and you’ll get a much better color on your meat, rather than the grey-ish color of cooked ground meat.

-I used my hands to form small meatballs then carefully placed them in the pan, rotated them to cook on each side, then broke them up after they browned.
+I formed small meatballs with my hands then carefully placed them in the pan, rotated them to cook on each side, then broke them up after they browned.
 It was delicious!
+Feel free to leave them intact if you want or at least intact when you toss them into the sauce.
+They will undoubtedly break down a bit as the sauce simmers.

-This dish is excellent on its own, but if you want to pair it with something, here’s what I’d do:
+If you are going to serve this immediately, this dish is excellent on its own.
+But if you want to pair it with something, here’s are some suggestions:

 - Garlic Bread